 Included benefits Summary Page Death Benefit Pays a benefit in the event of the Insured Person's death.
-30 Terminal Illness Benefit Pays a benefit, equal to the amount of the Death Benefit at that time if the Insured Person suffers a terminal illness .
-31 Future Insurability Benefit Allows you to increase the Death Benefit, TPD Benefit, and Living Benefit sum insured on the occurrence of one of the specified personal or business events without further medical underwriting .
-31 Financial Planning Benefit S+ Reimbursement up to a value of \$5,000 in total for the preparation of a financial plan following the payment of a Death Benefit, Terminal Illness Benefit, TPD Benefit or Living Benefit.
+22 Terminal Illness Benefit Pays a benefit, equal to the amount of the Death Benefit at that time if the Insured Person has a terminal illness.
+22 Future Insurability Benefit Allows you to increase the Death Benefit, TPD Benefit, and Living Benefit sum insured on the occurrence of one of the specified personal or business events without further medical underwriting .
+22 Financial Planning Benefit S+ Reimbursement up to a value of \$5,000 in total for the preparation of a financial plan following the payment of a Death Benefit, Terminal Illness Benefit, TPD Benefit or Living Benefit.
 This benefit is paid once for each Insured Person.
-34 Funeral Advancement Benefit S+ Advances 10% of the Death Benefit up to a maximum of \$25,000 to reimburse the immediate costs of the Insured Person's funeral.
+25 Funeral Advancement Benefit Advances 10% of the Death Benefit up to a maximum of \$25,000 to reimburse the immediate costs of the Insured Person's funeral.
 This benefit is paid once for each Insured Person.
-34 Counselling Benefit S+ Reimbursement up to a value of \$5,000 in total for a maximum of 10 counselling sessions following the payment of a Death Benefit, Terminal Illness Benefit, TPD Benefit or Living Benefit.
+25 Counselling Benefit S+ Reimbursement up to a value of \$5,000 in total for a maximum of 10 counselling sessions following the payment of a Death Benefit, Terminal Illness Benefit, TPD Benefit or Living Benefit.
 This benefit is paid once for each Insured Person.
-34

-Optional benefits Summary Page TPD Benefit Pays a benefit in the event that the Insured Person becomes totally and permanently disabled.
-35 Living Benefit S+ Pays a benefit if the Insured Person suffers a specified medical event such as cancer, stroke or heart attack (as defined in the 'Medical Glossary' in chapter 7).
-37 Business Cover Benefit This benefit is available for Policies taken out for business purposes, and allows you to increase your cover if a specified event occurs, to help match the growth of your business without the need for additional medical underwriting .
-40 Multi-link Benefit NS Available when two or more Insured Persons are applying for Term Life cover with the intent of covering their liability under a business loan.
+25 TPD Benefit Pays a benefit in the event that the Insured Person becomes totally and permanently disabled.
+26 Living Benefit S+ Pays a benefit if the Insured Person has a specified medical event (as listed in the 'Specified medical events (full payment)' table on page 20) and meets our definition of the specified medical event.
+28 Business Cover Benefit This benefit is available for Policies taken out for business purposes, and allows you to increase your cover if a specified event occurs, to help match the growth of your business without the need for additional medical underwriting .
+31 Multi-link Benefit NS Available when two or more Insured Persons are applying for Term Life cover with the intent of covering their liability under a business loan.
 In the event a claim payment is made under a Death Benefit, TPD Benefit, Living Benefit or Terminal Illness Benefit, the sum insured of every benefit for all Insured Person(s) under the Policy will be reduced by the amount paid.
 There is no additional cost for this option.
-42
+32